fan-ziqi/rl_sar/README.md

 In the following text, **\<ROBOT\>/\<CONFIG\>** is used to represent your robot environment.

 1. Create a model package named `<ROBOT>_description` in the `rl_sar/src/robots` directory.
 Place the robot's URDF file in the `rl_sar/src/robots/<ROBOT>_description/urdf` directory and name it `<ROBOT>.urdf`.
 Additionally, create a joint configuration file with the namespace `<ROBOT>_gazebo` in the `rl_sar/src/robots/<ROBOT>_description/config` directory.
 2. Place the trained RL model files in the `rl_sar/src/rl_sar/models/<ROBOT>/<CONFIG>` directory, and create a new `config.yaml` file in this path.
 Refer to the `rl_sar/src/rl_sar/models/a1/isaacgym/config.yaml` file to modify the parameters.
+Then, create a `base.yaml` file in the upper-level directory and refer to `rl_sar/src/rl_sar/models/a1/base.yaml` to modify the parameters.
-3. Modify the `forward()` function in the code as needed to adapt to different models.
+3. Modify the `forward()` function in the code as needed to adapt to the specific robot model.
-4. If you need to run simulations, modify the launch files as needed by referring to those in the `rl_sar/src/rl_sar/launch` directory.
+4. If simulation is required, refer to the launch files in `rl_sar/src/rl_sar/launch` and modify them accordingly.
-5. If you need to run on the physical robot, modify the file `rl_sar/src/rl_sar/src/rl_real_a1.cpp` as needed.
+5. If running on the physical robot, refer to and modify the `rl_sar/src/rl_sar/src/rl_real_a1.cpp` file as needed.

 ## Contributing